apivideo/api.video-react-packages/packages/ui/upload-button/README.md

 ### onUploadProgress

 Callback called during the uploading process.
-An UploadProgressEvent object is accessible from it.
+An UploadProgressEvent object is accessible from it:

-Check the official documentation [here](https://github.com/apivideo/api.video-typescript-uploader#onprogress).
+- uploadedBytes (number): total number of bytes uploaded for this upload
+- totalBytes (number): total size of the file
+- chunksCount (number): number of upload chunks
+- chunksBytes (number): size of a chunk
+- currentChunk (number): index of the chunk being uploaded
+- currentChunkUploadedBytes (number): number of bytes uploaded for the current chunk

 Example: